koraykoksal/yandex_geocode_and_search/README.md

 You can run the files in the rar file by opening them with the help of the editor.

-A visual explanation of the work steps performed has been added to the test task report file.
+<b>A visual explanation of the work steps performed has been added to the test_task_report file.</b>

 I hope you will like.
 Best Regards.